Over You (Miranda Lambert song)

 "Over You" is a song co-written and recorded by American country music artist Miranda Lambert.
 It was released in January 2012 as the second single from Lambert's album Four the Record.

 Lambert performed the song at the 2012 Academy of Country Music Awards on April 1, 2012.
 On November 1, 2012, Lambert and Blake Shelton won the CMA Award for Song of the Year for "Over You"; in addition, on April 7, 2013, they also won the ACM Award for Song of the Year for "Over You".

 Content

-"Over You" is a country ballad written by Miranda Lambert and Blake Shelton about a personal experience Shelton had as a teenager when his older brother was killed in a car accident.
+"Over You" is a country ballad written by Lambert and her then-husband Blake Shelton about a personal experience Shelton had as a teenager when his older brother was killed in a car accident.
 According to Lambert, she decided to record the song because of Shelton's emotional connection to the song: "Blake said he couldn’t record it for himself or sing it onstage every night, but he would be honored for me to."